As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Tenants may also be allowed to break the lease before the lease term ends due to several other reasons, including the following:

-• The landlord violates any provisions in the lease agreement
+• The landlord violates any provisions in the agreement

-• The landlord failed to disclose any mandatory disclosure in the lease agreement
+• The landlord fails to disclose any mandatory disclosure in the agreement

 • The landlord repeatedly violates the tenants’ rights to privacy by entering the premises without prior notice in a non-emergency case

-• The landlord changed the locks to the property without the tenant’s permission
+• The landlord changed the locks to the property without the tenant’s request or permission

 • The lease is deemed illegal and unenforceable